Xpra-org/xpra/docs/Features/Keyboard.md

 ## Reporting Bugs
 First, please check for existing issues that may match your problem.
-Failing that, make sure to read the [reporting bugs](https://github.com/Xpra-org/xpra/wiki/Reporting-Bugs) guidelines and generally you will need to include (only those that apply):
+Failing that, make sure to read the [reporting bugs](https://github.com/Xpra-org/xpra/wiki/Reporting-Bugs) guidelines, and generally you will need to include (only those that apply):
 * try the keyboard debugging tool found in the `xpra toolbox`
 * active keyboard layout(s)
 * input methods